 The usual goals for AI include reasoning, natural language processing, learning, planning, and others.
-AI has applications in video games, healthcare, military, and economics.
+AI has applications in video games, healthcare, military, and economics; it is also used to calculate complex problems, like the odds of a sports game, or for predicting the outcome of a gambling game in online casinos like InPlay Casino.
 It is the attempt to make human-like intelligence in a machine.
 There have been countless novels, movies, and other portrayals of AI in fiction that open a large number of ethical and theoretical questions about the future of AI and humanity.

 What Is Machine Learning?